microsoft/language-server-protocol/protocol.md

 #### WorkspaceEdit

-> **Changed** A workspace edit represents changes to many resources managed in the workspace.
+A workspace edit represents changes to many resources managed in the workspace.
 The edit should either provide `changes` or `documentChanges`.
 If the client can handle versioned document edits and if `documentChange`s are present, the latter are preferred over `changes`.

 ```typescript
 export interface WorkspaceEdit {